aicell-lab/hypha-agents/README.md

-# Hypha Agent Platform
+# Hypha Agents

-An enterprise-grade platform for building and deploying customizable AI agents.
+An open source platform for building and deploying customizable AI agents.

 ## 🎯 Overview

-Hypha Agent Platform is a comprehensive solution for creating, managing, and deploying AI agents.
+Hypha Agents is a comprehensive solution for creating, managing, and deploying AI agents.
 The platform provides:

 - 🤖 **Customizable AI Agents**: Build specialized agents with domain knowledge
 - 📚 **Knowledge Integration**: Upload and manage domain-specific knowledge bases